Rhongomyniad, the First Armament

 There were two shows in Bang!
 Pro Wrestling that were among the most important in the company.

-The first was the anniversary show, which took place every August 8th.
-Usually, it was an exhibition show rather than a major event, though.
-And every year since 2017, the anniversary show would hold a special eight-man tag, which usually had all eight of the company’s champions competing.
+The first was the anniversary show, which took place every August 8th and was called the “Infinite Anniversary”.
+This event had a lot going on, including title defenses for every championship in the company.
+The winners of the “Celestial Dragon Tag League” would compete for the Bang!
+With Your Partner championships.
+The Openweight title was defended, as was the Hardweight and With Your Friends championships.
+The day after was usually an exhibition show, which would hold a special eight-man tag, which usually had all eight of the company’s champions competing.
 Which was to say that the holders of the Openweight, Hardweight, With Your Partner, With Your Friends, and All Day championships would compete against each other in an exhibition.

 The August 8th show was also when the blocks for the yearly “Terminus Complex” round robin tournament would be announced, the winner of whom would go on to the other important show of the year to challenge for the Openweight title.
 Usually, when you talked about the tournament, you called it the TC-X.